How to Create Your Own NFT

 Should You Create NFT Artwork?

 You surely have your doubts whether or not NFTs are really worth a shot.
 But think about the traditional art world for a moment.
-You see art galleries, people paying hundreds of thousands or millions for artwork… and then you’re struck by reality.
+You see art galleries, and people paying hundreds of thousands or millions for artwork… and then you’re struck by reality.
 Only a countable few are able to make a living out of it given the right circumstances.
 Even then, they have to share their revenue with multiple parties involved in the sale.

 The world of NFTs is very different.
 In it, you, the artist, control all strings of your artwork.
 NFT marketplaces are global marketplaces and they expose your artwork to the entire world.
 You don’t need to contact a gallery or an agency to sell your work.
 You don’t have to share your revenue with middlemen.
 In fact, NFT marketplaces keep you in the loop of your artwork’s sale all the time.
 Every time your artwork’s NFT is traded, you can get a fair commission from it.
 Also, you can, at any time, also prove the authenticity of your work and that at any given time only one person will be the true owner of your artwork.